cantinilab/Circe/README.md

 [![Downloads](https://static.pepy.tech/badge/circe-py/month)](https://pepy.tech/project/circe-py)

 ## Description
-This repo contains a Python package for inferring **co-accessibility networks from single-cell ATAC-seq data**, using [skggm](https://www.github.com/skggm/skggm) for the graphical lasso and [scanpy](https://www.github.com/theislab/scanpy) for data processing.
+This repository contains a Python package for inferring **co-accessibility networks from single-cell ATAC-seq data**, using [skggm](https://www.github.com/skggm/skggm) for the graphical lasso and [scanpy](https://www.github.com/theislab/scanpy) for data processing.

-It is based on the pipeline and hypotheses presented in the manuscript "Cicero Predicts cis-Regulatory DNA Interactions from Single-Cell Chromatin Accessibility Data" by Pliner et al. (2018).
-This R package [Cicero](https://cole-trapnell-lab.github.io/cicero-release/) is available [here](https://www.github.com/cole-trapnell-lab/cicero-release).

 You can check our preprint here for more details! 😊<br>
 https://doi.org/10.1101/2025.09.23.678054

+While updating the pre-processing, CIRCE's algorithm is based on the pipeline and hypotheses presented in the manuscript "Cicero Predicts cis-Regulatory DNA Interactions from Single-Cell Chromatin Accessibility Data" by Pliner et al. (2018).
+This original R package [Cicero](https://cole-trapnell-lab.github.io/cicero-release/) is available [here](https://www.github.com/cole-trapnell-lab/cicero-release).

 ## Installation